zhaoyul/aposd-vs-clean-code/README.md

 There are also times when a stretch of code is just so obvious that an extraction, albeit meaningful, would obscure more than it reveals.
 That's a judgement call.
 And it is in that judgement that the two of us likely differ.

 **JOHN:**
+Unfortunately the One Thing approach will lead to over-decompositon:
+* The term "one thing" is vague and easy to abuse.
+For example, if a method has two lines of code, isn't it doing two things?
+* The guardrails you described aren't likely to prevent over-decomposition.
+  The "can it be named" qualification doesn't help: anything can be named.
+  The "extracting the entire body" guardrail only deals with one extreme case.
+  The "obscure more than it reveals" test doesn't provide meaningful guidance (I don't know what you mean by "obscure" and "reveal").
+* The One Thing approach is simply wrong in many cases.
+If two things are closely related, it might well make sense to implement them in a single method.
+For example, any thread-safe method will first have to acquire a lock, then carry out its function.
+These are two "things", but they belong in the same method.

+I couldn't find any mention of the One Thing principle in *Clean Code*, or any other guardrails to prevent over-decomposition.
+Is there something I missed?

+**JOHN:**

 I think it will be easier to clarify our differences if we consider a specific code example.
 Let's look at the PrimeGenerator class from